stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 ## Instructions / Deliverables

-Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one ***in order.***
+Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one.

 ![img](gif2.gif)